PinsonJulien/EAFC-Web-Development-Exam-Project-Backend-Archive/README.md

 - Todo's in the source code.
 - User:
   - cannot delete user if they're a student. maybe use the guest siteRole to determine it ?
     - Accepted request automatically set the user role to USER
-  - Picture:
-    - Update using the POST /user/{user}/picture
-      - Automically delete the previous picture from the storage.
-    - Delete using the DELETE /user/{user}/picture
   - When a user is deleted : delete their picture from storage and update model to null it.

 - Grades:
+  - All CRUD
   - Cannot update grades with a score.
   - Cannot be deleted when there's a score.

+- CohortMembers
+  - All CRUD

 - App access
   - Policies secures all controller methods using the site_role.